aphendrix/DDoS_Attack_Sequence/DDoS_Attack_Sequence.md

 # DDoS Attack Sequence Diagram

-This document outlines a **sequence diagram** for a **Distributed Denial of Service (DDoS) attack**, detailing interactions between the attacker, the botnet, the targeted web server, and the firewall (defensive mechanism).
+This document outlines a **sequence diagram** for a **Distributed Denial of Service (DDoS) attack**, showing interactions between the attacker, the botnet, the targeted web server, and the firewall (defensive mechanism).

 ## Sequence Diagram